solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 31. Choose the **Verify and save** button to validate the typed in information and create the new connection.

+### Task 2: Enable admin account on the Azure Container registry

+1. Azure App service need to be able to pull our container image from the Azure Container registry created earlier, and the one that we are pusing images to in our build definition, and to be able to do that we need to enable Admin access on the registry.
+Follow the guide listed here by Microsoft https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account

+2. Create a secret variable in the build definition where you copy in the password for the container registry and add the username(the same value as the name of the registry) into a variable in the yaml file for the builddefiniton

-### Task 2: Upgrade the build pipeline to a multistage pipeline and add deployment to dev
+### Task 3: Upgrade the build pipeline to a multistage pipeline and add deployment to dev

 1. First we need to add the correct keywords to our current build definition so that we can add more stages.
 Either open the azure-pipelines.yml file in Visual Studio code, or on the web and make sure the pipeline looks like this